vivanvish/data-512-a2/README.md

 [Wikimedia Terms and Conditions](https://wikimediafoundation.org/wiki/Terms_of_Use/en)

-The Wikipedia data is licensed under [MIT](https://opensource.org/licenses/MIT)
+The Wikipedia data is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) It is not clear how the Population data is licensed.

 ### Data
 All data files that are used for the analysis are stored in the `data`.
 Some of them are the raw data that were downloaded from the source, whereas others are intermediate files saved during processing to for convenience and to ensure reproducibility.